d41y/d41y.github.io/attack/initial_access/password_attacks.md

 #### Pass the Key aka OverPass the Hash

 The traditional PtH technique involves reusing an NTLM password hash that doesn't touch Kerberos.
-The PsK aka OverPass the Hash approach converts a hash/key for a domain-joined user into full TGT.
+The PtK aka OverPass the Hash approach converts a hash/key for a domain-joined user into full TGT.

 To forge your tickets, you need to have the user's hash; you can use Mimikatz to dump all users Kerberos encryption keys using the module ```sekurlsa::ekeys```.
 This module will enumerate all key types present for the Kerberos package.